Alarm Bells? Darnold out, Bell hurt as Jets prep for Browns | Devdiscourse

 "14 (Darnold) has mono and will be out for this game," Gase said in a dismal-toned press conference Thursday morning.
 "So Trevor (Siemian) will be starting.
 Luke Falk will be elevated (from the practice squad) at some point and be the backup.
 So ... that will be that."
-Le'Veon Bell played his first NFL game in 20 months last week and the running back appeared to hold up perfectly fine.
-Gase said Bell would not practice Thursday because of a sore shoulder, but ESPN's Adam Schefter reported that Bell was scheduled for an MRI exam.
+Le'Veon Bell played his first NFL game in 20 months last week and the running back appeared to hold up fine.
+Gase said Bell would not practice Thursday because of a sore shoulder, and ESPN's Adam Schefter reported Bell was scheduled for an MRI exam.
+ESPN's Jeremy Fowler reported Thursday afternoon the exam was "mostly precautionary" and didn't show any major damage or tears.

 Also not practicing are inside linebacker C.J.
 Mosley, who injured his groin in Sunday's loss to the Buffalo Bills, and safety Jamal Adams (hip).
 Defensive lineman Quinnen Williams (ankle) was also listed as not practicing for the Jets, although his injury is not considered serious.